nreinig3/job-matcher-webapp/README.md

 *NLP Models*

 The project's two goals were to accurately match user input to job descriptions in the database in real-time (inference), and to determine the similarity between all job descriptions ahead of time.
-To accomplish this, three NLP models were tested: Doc2Vec, TF-IDF, and Big-Query ML (BQML).
+To accomplish this, three NLP models were tested: Doc2Vec, TF-IDF, and BigQuery ML (BQML).
 These models were used to numerically vectorize the job descriptions and user input text, and a cosine similarity function was employed to score relatedness between every pair of vectorized outputs.

 *Interactive Vizualization*
 The visualization was built with Javascript, using the D3.js library.
 It was set up as a force-directed network graph, with the five job descriptions most closely related to the user input visualized as nodes connected to a central node representing the user input.
 When a user clicks on the 1st degree nodes, they see the job title, a snippet of the job description, and a similarity score (our cosine similarity function, expressed as a percentage).
 In order to supply the user with more information, but without significantly increasing inference time, pairwise similarity scores between the job postings (which had already been calculated) were used to add another set of job postings to the visualization.
 These 2nd degree nodes represent the jobs most closely related to each of the 1st degree nodes, and that were above a particular similarity threshold we chose.